heqichen/smarthome/cbcenter/README.md

 [#] Gear can response auth packet
 [ ] refactor about packet builder and packet parser
-[ ] refactor GearTalk's callback map parameter, any, undefined or something
+[ ] refactor GearTalk's callback map parameter, any, undefined or something [ ] Request heartbeat to Gear
+[ ] handle heartbeat not response
+[ ] Mock Gear can return heartbeat

+-- For gear
+[X] Wite Socket config if config is not right
+[ ] config page add host config